We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-This pillow is antimicrobial, mildew-proof, and dust mite-resistant, which may help people with allergies have a restful sleep.
+This company says this pillow is antimicrobial, mildew-proof, and dust mite-resistant, which may help people with allergies have a restful sleep.
 The pillow stuffing contains 75% natural latex and 25% polyester fiber.

-The manufacturers make all of their pillows in the U.S., and they ship the product from their warehouse in California.
+The manufacturers make all of their pillows in the U.S. and ship the product from their warehouse in California.

 When people get an

 If people do not get sufficient sleep, however, they are more at risk of experiencing problems with learning and processing information.

 A good quality mattress is as important as a good quality pillow.

 Here are some common questions about pillows for side sleepers.